-Many different organic carrier oils may be used, but jojoba oil and olive oil are wise choices because they have a long shelf life and are suitable for many applications.
-You can use countless herbs, and listed below are some of the most popular choices.
-You can use herbal-infused oils to create massage oils, salves, lip balms, facial serums, hair treatments, body creams, soaps, and more!
+Many different organic carrier oils may be used, however jojoba oil and olive oil are popular and wise choices because they have long shelf lives and are suitable for many applications.
+Herbal-infused oils can be used to create massage oils, salves, lip balms, facial serums, hair treatments, body creams, soaps, and more!

-There are many different options for herbs to use in oil infusions, depending upon your needs.
+There are a countless number of herbs (and even resins!) that can be infused into oil, depending on your needs.
 We always suggest using organic herbs whenever possible to ensure you are not adding synthetic chemicals to your creations.
 Here are some of the most commonly used herbs:

 - Arnica flowers (external use only)